- [Total: 5 Average: 4]

 - Written By: Glen Morgan & Gilbert Ralston & Stephen Gilbert

 - Cast: Crispin Glover, R. Lee Ermey, Laura Harring

 |Budget: $25 million||Financed by: New Line|

 |Domestic Gross: $6,886,089||Overseas Gross: $1,660,577|

-Fresh off the success of Final Destination, Glen Morgan and James Wong set up Willard at New Line with an incredible back end deal for the duo.
-Director Morgan and producer Wong would defer all their fees on the $25 million film, in exchange for splitting the theatrical and home video gross with New Line after the distributor recoups its investment — which New Line estimated would be when the film hits between $60 million and $70 million worldwide.
-New Line thought the remake of the 1971 film of the same name, had franchise potential, but after awful test screening scores, the mini-major cut some gore from the oddball film to get a PG-13 rating.
+Fresh off of the success of Final Destination, Glen Morgan and James Wong set up Willard at New Line with an incredible back end deal for the duo.
+Director Morgan and producer Wong would defer all their fees on the $25 million movie, in exchange for splitting the theatrical and home video gross with New Line after the distributor recoups its investment — which New Line estimated would be when the film hits between $60 million and $70 million worldwide.
+New Line thought the remake of the 1971 film of the same name had franchise potential, but after awful test screening scores, the mini-major cut some gore from the oddball film to get a PG-13 rating.
 Test screening scores remained very poor even after Willard was trimmed.

 Willard went straight to video in most major overseas markets and pulled in a small $1,660,577 from a few offshore territories.
 The worldwide cume was $8.5 million, miles away from the $60 – $70 million Morgan and Wong needed to take advantage of their rich backend participation deal.